Video Marketing Statistics 2020

 59. 80% of advertisers prefer Snap Ads.

 Nowadays, Snapchat offers multiple options to advertisers.
-There are Snap geofilters, which allow advertisers to target specific geographic zones, Sponsored Lenses, which are an expensive way to advertise, and Snap video ads, which are displayed full-screen and last for 10 seconds.
+There are Snap geofilters, which allow video marketing companies to target specific geographic zones, Sponsored Lenses, which are an expensive way to advertise, and Snap video ads, which are displayed full-screen and last for 10 seconds.
 Snap Ads appear between posts on both Discover and Live feed, and users will see them in between every few posts.
 Mobile video browsing stats show that the majority of users also prefer to see ads this way.